 Spring Term 2

 Welcome back!
-I hope you had a great half term break and the children are excited to get started on our new topic about our precious planet Earth!
+We hope that you had a great half term break and the children are excited to get started on our new topic on exploring ‘Our Precious Planet!’.

-Ash Wednesday marked the start of Lent so on this day, we enjoyed a very special liturgy from the Mark 10 Mission and then spent time thinking about our Lenten promises: how we can show loves to God, ourselves and others through fasting, giving and praying.
+Ash Wednesday marked the start of Lent so, on this day, we enjoyed a very special liturgy led by Fr.
+Andrew and then spent time thinking about our Lenten promises: how we can show loves to God, ourselves and others through fasting, giving and praying.
 If you would also like to watch the liturgy we shared together in class, please click on the video below.

 World Book Day